Vyral/base-template/_posts/2019-01-21-why-should-you-consider-becoming-a-cord-cutter.md

 **I imagine that as 2019 continues, more and more people will take this route.** If these cable companies don’t change their model, there’s no doubt that they’ll be out of business soon.

 Although this topic wasn’t really about real estate, know that you can always reach out to me with any of your real estate-related questions or needs.
-I would love to hear from you.<br>&nbsp;
+I would love to hear from you.<br>